-Despite the small size of the country, Austria attracts many foreigners each year.
-Only alone in 2019, 20.8 million tourists visited this country and many thousands arrived for a long stay.
+Despite the country’s small size, Austria attracts many foreigners each year.
+Only in 2019 alone, 20.8 million tourists visited this place.
+Besides, many thousands of people move to Austria in the long term.

 If you plan to live and work in the country with the highest quality of life, the issue is choosing the place that’s best for you.
-After reading this article you will see which city fits more to your lifestyle and expectations.
+After reading this article, you will see which city fits your lifestyle and expectations more.

 Here are the top 7 cities to live and work in Austria: